 A Red Squirrel Description

-Red squirrels spend almost all their time in the tree tops and occasionally will be seen on the ground searching for or burying nuts from our feeders.
+Red squirrels spend most of the time in the tree tops and occasionally will be seen on the ground searching for or burying nuts.

-Female red squirrels give birth to 3 to 6 naked, toothless young generally in February & March (not the warmest months), and again between May and August.
-The young are independent after about 10 weeks.
-Research shows that up to 80% of the young do not survive the first winter.
+Female red squirrels give birth anytime from December through to June.
+They usually have one litter a year consisting of 3 to 6 naked, toothless young.
+They are milk fed for 6 to 8 weeks, after which they leave the drey and are independent.
+Research shows that up to 80% of the young squirrels do not survive the first winter.
+A terrible statistic.

-Squirrel Cottage is ideal if you are looking for a Red Squirrels holiday.
+The squirrels are not choosy deciding on occasions that the bird feeders are more interesting.
+Squirrel Cottage is ideal if you are looking for a red squirrel holiday.